Our Team in Indonesia

 Representative

-Maniza Zaman assumed her role as UNICEF Representative in Indonesia in August 2022.
+Ms. Maniza Zaman assumed her role as UNICEF Representative in Indonesia in August 2022.
 She has over 25 years of experience in furthering child rights, both in development and humanitarian contexts.
-She has served as the UNICEF Representative in Kenya and in the United Republic of Tanzania.
-In both these assignments she also led the UN strategic results teams relating to human capital development.
-Earlier Ms Zaman served as Deputy Director in Programme Division in UNICEF, New York, where she had a key role in the organization-wide initiative to re-focus on equity and prioritize the most disadvantaged children.
-Ms. Zaman is a dual national of Bangladesh and the United Kingdom.
-She holds a Bachelor of Arts degree from University of Oxford, UK, and Master of Science degree from Cornell University, USA.
-She is married with two children.
+Previously, she served as the UNICEF Representative in Kenya and in the United Republic of Tanzania, and as the Deputy Director in Programme Division in UNICEF, New York.
+Ms. Zaman is a dual national of Bangladesh and the United Kingdom, and holds a Bachelor of Arts degree from University of Oxford, UK, and Master of Science degree from Cornell University, USA.

 Mark Harris, Liaison Officer to ASEAN